shavonneg/tp/docs/DeveloperGuide.md

   Orders, we enhance our capability to directly manipulate the `OrderList` view in JavaFX.
 This adjustment in the ModelManager class creates a seamless and responsive interaction between the backend data structures and the frontend user interface.

-By doing so, am able to emphasize on the clear separation of duties among components and allowing flexibility to add new features with minimal disruption This strategy not only facilitates easier maintenance and scalability but also enhances our future ability to develop and create requirements or changes in functionality without affecting much of the codebase.

-How the parsing works:

-* When called upon to parse a user command, the `BookKeeperParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `BookKeeperParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### View Orders feature